reginash99/Rescue-mate/README.md

 `export C_INCLUDE_PATH="$CUDA_HOME/include"`

-To backup your current environment run: conda list --explicit > env-backup.txt
+To backup your current environment (if you need it just in case) run: conda list --explicit > env-backup.txt

 # Whisper
-Install using the command: `pip install openai-whisper`.
 After each check and subsequent filter combo is deemed appropriate, Whisper is used to transcribe.
 The transcription from whisper is used by several functions to calculate a score by using both average log probability and a multilingual sentence transformer model that validates how 'correct' it is and essentially how much sense it makes context wise.
 This score is then used to compare this script with the next one to determine which is best.
 In the end, only the best one is written/saved.

 Whisper is also fine tuned with parameters and a prompt in german (the prompt might still need work).
 Extra functions are also implemented to ensure the repetition of words or sentences whisper does sometimes doesnt happen again.

-We tried faster-whisper as well, but the resulting transcription was not that much different from the one we get with whisper so we decided not to use it.

 # Filters
 We added deepfilternet3 for speech enhancement and a bandpass filter for more thorough noise cleaning.
-To install this you need to run the command: `pip install deepfilternet`.
 After these, then whisper is called to transcribe.
 We are using the "small" model for whisper because it takes less time, we might use "medium" as well, this is still being tested.

-We  changed mamba's model parameter hop_size (they are samples between successive frames) from 100 to 200.

 With these changes we managed to make the entire pipeline run in under approximately 30 seconds for a 1 minute audio input, which is a great improvement from the initial 3 minutes that this took.